slimaneMakh/giskard_TimeSeries_test/README.md

 ```bash
 pip install requirements.txt
 ```
-Datasets have to be put into the [Data](Data) folder as they could not be pushed into git.
+Datasets have to be put into a Data folder as they could not be pushed into git.
 Datasets are available [here](https://drive.google.com/drive/folders/17YEkmwEsbYwp3Kanv6CzN-llH5PGfAv3?usp=sharing).

 ##  Context
 This work was made in 2019 for a contest on time series anomaly detection on sensor data.